webhintio/hint/packages/hint-content-type/README.md

 ## What does the hint check?

-The hint checks if responses include the `Content-Type` HTTP response header and its value contains the appropiate media type and charset for the response.
+The hint checks if responses include the `Content-Type` HTTP response header and its value contains the appropriate media type and charset for the response.

 ### Examples that **trigger** the hint